Vypor/Vypors-Attack-API-System/README.md

 API-ATTACK-SYSTEM
 ========================

-No depednacys (Just perl and PHP).
+No dependencies (Just perl and PHP).
 Simple to setup
 Uses Sockets